ranaelnagar/Assignment/README.md

-# Assignment
+# PayTabs CodeIgniter Assignment

-for the database please import codeiginiter_DB.sql to phpmyadmin into database called "codeiginiter". for testing, the url is http://localhost/Assignment/category
+for the database please import codeigniter_DB.sql to phpmyadmin into database called "codeigniter".

+## Testing
+* Install Xampp.
+* Create a new database called "codeigniter" and import the 'codeifgniter_DB.sql'.
+* Extract files in htdocs folder.
+* enter http://localhost/Assignment/category for the testing.